We provide assistance to passengers with reduced mobility or special needs

 Handling advice for wheelchairs

 A special in-flight wheelchair is available onboard A330/A340 aircraft for passengers with reduced mobility traveling with an escort.
-For safety reasons, crew members are unauthorized to lift passengers between cabin seat and wheelchair or be of assistance during a visit to the lavatory.
+In the interests of safety, crew members are not authorized to lift passengers between cabin seat and wheelchair or be of assistance during a visit to the lavatory.